This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You are pregnant and have received 1 dose of the Tdap vaccine.

-Adults and children 7 years or older should receive a series of 3 shots.
+You should receive a series of 3 shots.
 The series is 1 Tdap shot and 2 Td shots.
 The second shot should be given at least 4 weeks after the first.
 The third shot should be given at least 6 months after the second.

 Who should not get the diphtheria, tetanus, and pertussis vaccine?